 c 1964 at Stratford Broadway.The trolleybuses that were once a familiar sight standing here are now but a memory.
 RM55, one of the earliest production models looks still to be original in appearance.
 It still carries a body with non-opening top front windows and has ventilated front wings.

-Interesting study at King Street Hammersmith of the rear ends of these classic buses at the time when RM1612 was very new.
-RM1080 (left) had probably worked up and down the trolleybus 667 replacement service for more than three years at this time
+Interesting study at King Street Hammersmith of the rear ends of these classic buses at the time when RM1612 was very new,one of the first of many to come with distictly noisier Leyland engines.
+RM1080 (left) had probably worked up and down the trolleybus 667 replacement service very many times.

 In late April 1962 veteran 1931 Diddler trolleybus No.1 was towed from display at the Museum of British Transport, Clapham to Fulwell to be readied for its planned ceremonial run on the last day of trolleybuses a couple of weeks later.
 I happened to be there when it was brought out and posed alongside RM1078.
 I recall I was in the middle of exams then and unfortunately missed the ceremonial run on 8th May, although I stayed up to see the last one in that night.